Shock Corridor (1963; Samuel Fuller)

 Johnny demands that his sexy, nest-craving girlfriend Cathy (Constance Towers) sell the ruse by pretending to be his sister, and by having him committed for “attempted incest.”
 It would seem that a brother-sister relationship is more in line with Johnny’s mindset, anyway, and there is a strong suggestion that Johnny’s obsession with gaining admittance to the asylum is a sort of subliminal self-diagnosis, an elaborate plot to forestall domestic bliss with Cathy.
-Yet on his first night in the asylum, Johnny envisions Cathy undulating across his slumbering form, and awakes in terror as she whispers, “I have a right to find another.”
+However, on his first night in the asylum, Johnny envisions Cathy undulating across his slumbering form, and awakes in terror as she whispers, “I have a right to find another.”
 The head doctor at the asylum diagnoses Johnny with “internal sexual conflict.”
-You think?
+Do you think?

-In Shock Corridor, madness is something that people share, like patriotism or love-making or a flu virus, and one of the script’s most sublimely absurd story beats is the way that the fever of insanity unexpectedly breaks into flashes of lucidity.
-Johnny works his way through a list of deranged witnesses to the murder, integrating into their insanity and pouncing on their brief psychological cloud breaks for bits of evidence.
+In Shock Corridor, madness is something that people share, like patriotism or love-making or a flu virus, and one of the script’s most sublimely absurd story beats is the way that the fever of insanity unexpectedly breaks into flashes of clarity.
+Johnny works his way through a list of deranged witnesses to the murder, integrating into their madness and pouncing on their brief psychological cloud breaks for bits of evidence.
 The witnesses form a funhouse mirror room of perverted American dreams – the American GI-turned-Commie rat-turned Confederate general; an astrophysicist with the mind and moral center of a child; and the film’s most profoundly offensive character, a black man so damaged by racist invective that he imagines himself to be a white Klansman.

-That feeling of an airborne and unpredictable dementia also begins to seep into the consciousness of Shock Corridor – the soundtrack becomes increasingly jagged and shots often don’t match each other, as though the film itself were succumbing to madness.
+That feeling of an airborne and unpredictable dementia also begins to seep into the consciousness of Shock Corridor – the soundtrack becomes increasingly jagged, and shots often don’t match each other.
+It’s as though the film itself were succumbing to madness.
 Real life is rendered in crisp and shadowy black-and-white, while color Super 8 becomes the film stock of nightmares.
-After nearly an hour of omnipresent – and by this point, clearly unreliable – non-diegetic narration, Johnny quizzes a fellow inmate, “Do you hear voices?”
-Shock Corridor becomes the collective madness of its own audience.
+After nearly an hour of omnipresent – and by this point, clearly unreliable – non-diegetic narration, Johnny asks a fellow inmate, “Do you hear voices?”
+Inevitably, Shock Corridor becomes the collective madness of its audience.